DanielFMcKay/Weather-Dashboard/README.md

 * If the current heat is 100 degrees Fahrenheit or more, and/or the current UV index is 11 or more, an advisory will be displayed on the main weather info card in dark red text.

+* A 12-hour hourly forecast will also display for the temperature in 2 columns of 6 each.

 * Furthermore, a six day forecast on separate cards is shown along the bottom of the display to show same conditions for the next 6 days, including a high and low daily temperature in lieu of a current one.

 * Additionally, there is a button to both clear the local storage and reload the page, for easier use.

-* Lastly there is a button to remove only the most recently added history button.
-Or more specifically the button currently at the end of the stored cities array.
-After clicking it, it will also reload the page.
+* Lastly there is one button each to remove only the most recently added history button and the oldest history button, respectively.
+After clicking either, the page will also reload.

 ### Live Site: https://danielfmckay.github.io/Weather-Dashboard/